How to Apply

 - ILAD 4100

 The introductory course for all ILA students provides the tools and knowledge to complete an in-depth examination of self, as self-awareness is a key leadership competency.
-Fellows complete assessments and experiential exercises, learn about theory and research and read and analyze mini-cases to recognize their personal preferences and leadership abilities.
+Fellows complete assessments and experiential exercises, learn about theory and research and analyze mini-cases to identify their personal preferences and leadership abilities.

 - ILAD 5000S